St Euphemia College: Primary school

 St Euphemia College primary school caters for students from Kindergarten to Year 6.

 In addition to teachers, the staff includes a librarian, an ESL teacher, a School Counsellor, an IT teacher and specialist teachers in Greek.

 High school

 St Euphemia High School was founded several years later than the primary school.
 The school first participated in the NSW Higher School Certificate (HSC) in 1998.
 In 2019 The Daily Telegraph reported, "St Euphemia College, an independent school in Bankstown, has also enjoyed a stunning climb up the rankings."
 In 2020, The Daily Telegraph listed St Euphemia College among the "top performing high schools in Bankstown–Canterbury".

 In 2018, senior secondary certificates were awarded to 78 students, but the number of graduates declined to 48 in 2019 and 44 in 2020.
 During a November 2020 graduation ceremony, Archbishop Makarios congratulated graduates on completing high school, "despite the challenges they faced due to the coronavirus pandemic".

 The high school curriculum subjects include mathematics, English, human society and its environment, computing studies, personal development, health and physical education, Greek, science, careers, design and technology, music and visual arts.

+In November 2023, St Euphemia College's 'Changemakers' Documentary won 'Best Outreach Film' at the Helsinki Education Film Festival International (HEFFI).